All our answers to all your questions.

 Our paints are zero VOC and are absent of the common icky chemicals and toxic fumes found in conventional paints, such as mutagens, hazardous air pollutants, ozone depleting compounds, formaldehyde and phthalates.
 Our paints are a healthier option for the home, but if you have specific health concerns we always recommend speaking with your doctor.

-Can I paint with Colorhouse on the following surfaces: drywall, wood, concrete, furniture, floors, and metal?
+Can I paint with Colorhouse on the following surfaces: drywall, wood, concrete, furniture, floors, cabinetry and metal?

 Colorhouse products can be used on a variety of properly prepared and primed surfaces.
 Our Multi-Purpose primer is stain-blocking with great adhesion for glossy surfaces and can be used to prime new drywall (wallboard), new wood, concrete (cured masonry), plaster and spackled areas, aluminum and galvanized metal.
 For new wallboard, thoroughly vacuum fine dust from walls.
-Colorhouse is not intended for use on furniture or floors.
+Colorhouse is not intended for use on furniture, floors or cabinetry.

 Does the color add VOCs?